tristangclvs/-DataChallenge--Odontocetes_click_sounds_detection/README.md

 ## Evaluation

 The submissions are evaluated on the ROC AUC (area under the curve) metric.

-The submissions must be a CSV file with 950 lines.
+The results must be submitted as a CSV file with 950 lines.
 Each line corresponds to a file of the test set and contains the prediction for this file.
-The prediction en percentage should be indicated and must not be rounded to binary labels.
+The prediction in percentage should be indicated and must not be rounded to binary labels.

 ## Our approach

 We first used classical machine learning model, such as `Linear Regression` or `Random Forest`.

+Then, we used the [`ReservoirPy`](https://github.com/reservoirpy/reservoirpy) library, created and maintained by the Inria of Bordeaux.
+This uses the reservoir computing theory, part of the RNN's domain.

 We also used a Convolutional Neural Network to classify the audio files.
 We used the [Librosa](https://librosa.org/doc/latest/index.html) library to extract the audio features.